pranigopu/pranigopu.github.io/docs/philosophy/epistemology/1-key-concepts-in-epistemology.md

 Abstraction is a process that involves a selective mental focus that mentally separates and isolates a certain aspect of reality from the rest of reality.
 For example, identifying an entity involves abstracting it from its surroundings.
 Similarly, identifying a certain type of entity involves abstracting the shared characteristics of a set of entities while omitting the differences between them, implying that the differences do exist but may exist in any form.
 If X is abstract, then it is a result of abstraction.
 Note that abstract does not mean "not real"; if done with respect to our grasp of reality, an abstraction is an identified part of reality.

 ## Concreteness
-Concreteness is the measure of how close a conscious unit (ex. a concept, thought, assumption, belief, etc.) is to perceptual reality, i.e. to the level of direct observation.
+Concreteness is the measure of how close a conscious unit (e.g. a concept, thought, assumption, belief, etc.) is to perceptual reality, i.e. to the level of direct observation.
 If something is concrete, then it is directly observable.
 If X is more concrete than Y, then the levels of abstraction in X are lesser than they are in Y. Hence, note that something being concrete on one level does not imply that it is not abstract on another level.
 Note that here, the terms "more concrete" and "more abstract" are both relative measures of the level of abstraction.

 ## Integration and differentiation
 ### Integration